 CAPTCHA, or “Completely Automated Public Turing Test to Tell Computers and Humans Apart,” is a mechanism that causes users to fill out forms, click on pictures, or answer questions to prove their identities.
 While CAPTCHAs are designed to protect websites from bots, they don’t protect sites against other kinds of ad fraud, and they also hurt the user experience.

-By requiring website visitors to sign into your site with a Google or Facebook account, you can prevent bots from impacting your site.
+By requiring website visitors to sign in to your site with a Google or Facebook account, you can prevent bots from impacting your site.
 However, not everyone has Google and Facebook accounts.
 Even those who do might not want to connect their credentials to your site.
 In the best-case scenario, you have to assume that at least some real visitors are going to look for a substitute option.

-You can also prevent malicious bots from hurting your business by blocking IP addresses of known bot addresses and in countries and locations you don’t serve.
+You can also prevent malicious bots from hurting your business by blocking IP addresses of known bot addresses and in countries and locations, you don’t serve.
 However, bots often have multiple IP addresses.
 While this method may help protect your website, it’s not 100 percent effective.

 Companies across all industries need to do everything they can to protect their web presence from malicious bots and other bad actors.
-To do that, you need a proven solution that can detect fraudulent behavior in real time—and one that does more than just protect against bad bots.
+To do that, you need a proven solution that can detect fraudulent behavior in real-time—and one that does more than just protect against bad bots.

 To learn more about how Anura can help your business block malicious bots from targeting your company and taking a chunk out of your bottom line, check out our various resources.

-Better yet, start your free trial today to see how Anura can help you validate users in real time and pinpoint sources of fraudulent traffic.
+Better yet, start your free trial today to see how Anura can help you validate users in real-time and pinpoint sources of fraudulent traffic.